 - Bachelor’s Degree required (this position does not require a J.D.)

-- Capacity for learning and understanding substantive legal issues related to homeownership
+- Capacity for learning and understanding substantive legal issues

 - Excellent time management skills, organizational skills, and attention to detail